latj/hub-spoke-microhack/README.md

 az network vnet subnet update -g "hub-spoke-microhack-rg"  -n "ServerSubnet" --vnet-name spoke-vnet --network-security-group spoke-vnet-srv-nsg
 ````

-# Challenge 1: Understand routing and vNet peering
+# Challenge 2: Understand routing and vNet peering

-In this challenge we will work with routing and peered Virtual Network. we start by adding one more spoke virtual network.

-## Task : Deploy a new spoke Virtual Network

 Azure Virtual Network (VNet) is the fundamental building block for your private network in Azure.
 VNet enables many types of Azure resources, such as Azure Virtual Machines (VM), to securely communicate with each other, the internet, and on-premises networks.
 VNet is similar to a traditional network that you'd operate in your own data center, but brings with it additional benefits of Azure's infrastructure such as scale, availability, and isolation.

+In this challenge we will work with routing and peered Virtual Network, so start by adding one more spoke virtual network to the hub.

+## Task : Deploy a new spoke Virtual Network

-In this task you need to the vnet, that can be done by clicking in the portal or run the following script in cloud shell.
+In this task we need to create a new vnet, that can be done by using the portal or run the following script in your cloud shell session.
+When creating a Virtal Network you need to specify an address prefix

 - Create a new spoke nvet with a subnet .